Summer Cleaning Tips

 good door mat that's gentle on feet.

-your little stomper can wipe shoes on entryway rugs or front door mats to protect
+Even your little stomper can wipe shoes on entryway rugs or front door mats to protect floors and carpets.

-- Let the solution stand while you clean the seat, lid and outside of the bowl with an all-purpose cleaner and a sponge, cloth or paper towels.
-Paper towels are best: No rinsing is needed, and there's no chance of spreading germs since you'll toss out the paper towels immediately after use.
+- Let the solution stand while you clean the seat, lid, and outside of the bowl with an all-purpose cleaner and a sponge, cloth, or paper towel.
+Paper towels are best: No rinsing is needed, and there's no chance of spreading germs since you'll toss the paper towels immediately after use.

 - Tame the scum.
 Soap buildup makes for icky bathrooms - not what you want guests to see as they change into swimsuits.
 Spray the shower, tub and sink with a tub, tile and sink cleaner.
 Let it sit while you complete the remaining steps.

 - Clear the deck.
-Clear the countertop of personal items, and spray the surface with an all-purpose cleaner.
-Wipe clean with a sponge or paper towels and replace your toiletries.
+Remove personal items from the countertop and spray the surface with an all-purpose cleaner.
+Wipe clean with a sponge or paper towel and replace your toiletries.

 - Shine on.
 Spray glass cleaner on a cloth and clean the mirror.
 Squeegee dry.
-Use glass cleaner to make faucets sparkle, too.
+You can use glass cleaner to make faucets sparkle, too.

 - Scrub duty.
 Use a scrubber sponge to loosen and remove soap scum and buildup on the tub or shower.
 Rinse clean.
 To make this task more manageable in the future, keep a squeegee in the shower or a sponge in the tub.
 Wipe down the shower door and walls or sides of the tub after each use to help prevent soap-scum buildup.
 To keep mildew in check, open the shower door or curtain after use to let it air-dry.
 If mold already has a toehold, scrub the surface with 3/4 cup bleach in 1-gallon water; rinse clean.

-- Now for the floor.
+- The floor.
 Vacuum or sweep, then mop.

 - Garbage detail.
 Empty the trash can and take the bag with you.